j-paulino/j-paulino.github.io/_posts/2016-05-30-hello-console.markdown

 categories: js
 ---
-Although the console object should be in every Front End Developer's toolbelt, it's actually a non-standard feature.<!--more--> But in most browsers the API is the same, so let's checkout some of my favorite methods.
+Although the console object should be in every Front End Developer's toolbelt, it's actually a non-standard feature.
+But in most browsers the API is the same, so let's checkout some of my favorite methods.

 #### Console.log
 I am sure this snippet looks very familiar.